kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

 ## OOBE Wi-Fi Procedure

 1. After the devkit has been powered on, connect your laptop to the Santa Cruz Wi-Fi AP.
+    1. We recommend not using a Mobile Wi-Fi hotspot to go through OOBE
 1. On your computer, open your network and internet settings and connect to the following:
     1. SoftAP/Hotspot SSID: scz-xxxx    (where xxxx = the last four digits of the devkit's WiFi MAC address)
     2. Password: santacruz